gottacatchenall/ms_sampling_effort/manuscript.md

 In panel (c) of @fig:totalobs, we show the expected number of total observations needed to obtain a "goal" number of observations (colors) of a particular "focal" species.
-As an example, if we hypothesize that $A$ and $B$ do not interact, and we want to see species $A$ 10 times to be confident this is a negative (a la @fig:negativebinom), then we need an expected 10,000 observations of all species if the relative abundance of $A$ is 0.00125.
+As an example, if we hypothesize that $A$ and $B$ do not interact, and we want to see species $A$ and $B$ both co-occurring and not-interacting 10 times to be confident this is a negative (a la
+@fig:negativebinom), then we need an expected 10,000 observations of all species if the relative abundance of $A$ is 0.00125.

-Empirical data on interactions are sadly subject to the practical limitations of funding and human-work hours, and therefore existing data tend to fall on the order on 100s or 1000s observations of individuals per site [@Resasco2021PlaPol;
+Empirical data on interactions are subject to the practical limitations of funding and human-work hours, and therefore existing data tend to fall on the order on 100s or 1000s observations of individuals per site [@Resasco2021PlaPol;
 @Schwarz2020TemSca; @Nielsen2007EcoNet].
-Clear aggregation of this data has proven difficult to find and a meta-analysis of network data and sampling effort seems both pertinent and necessary, in addition to the effects of aggregation of interactions across taxonomic scales [@Giacomuzzo2021FooWeb;@Gauzens2013FooAgg].
+Clear aggregation of this data has proven difficult to find and a meta-analysis of network data and sampling effort seems both pertinent and necessary, in addition to the effects of aggregation of interactions across taxonomic scales [@Giacomuzzo2021FooWeb;
+@Gauzens2013FooAgg].
 Further, from @fig:totalobs it is evident that the number of species considered in a study is inseparable from the false-negative rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.

 We conclude this section by advocating for the use of neutral models similar to above to generate expectations about the number of false-negatives in a data set of a given size.
 This could prove fruitful both for designing surveys of interactions [@Canard2012EmeStr],  but also because we may want to incorporate models of  observation error into predictive models [@Joseph2020NeuHie].
-Additionaly, one must consider the context for sampling---is the goal to detect a particular species $A$ (as in @fig:totalobs (c)), or to get a representative sample of interactions across the species pool?
+Additionally, one must consider the context for sampling---is the goal to detect a particular species $A$ (as in @fig:totalobs (c)), or to get a representative sample of interactions across the species pool?
 This argument is well-considered when sampling species [@Willott2001SpeAcc], but has not yet been internalized